High-speed rail in the United States: Renewed interest: 1993–2008

-In 1993, the U.S. attempted to improve service between Boston and New York by electrifying the Northeast Corridor north of New Haven, Connecticut and purchasing new train sets to replace the by then 30-year-old Metroliners and run on the newly electrified route.
-Some existing trains (Swedish X 2000 and German ICE 1) were tested, but finally, the "Acela", a new tilting train manufactured by Alstom and Bombardier, was ordered.
+In 1993, the U.S. attempted to improve service between Boston and New York by electrifying the Northeast Corridor north of New Haven, Connecticut and buying new train sets to replace the 30-year-old Metroliners and run on the newly electrified route.
+Some existing trains (Swedish X 2000 and German ICE 1) were tested, but finally, the Acela Express, a new tilting trainset manufactured by Alstom and Bombardier, was ordered.

-The new service was named Acela and ran on the Northeast Corridor, linking Boston, New York City, Philadelphia, Baltimore, and Washington, D.C.
+The new service ran on the Northeast Corridor, linking Boston, New York City, Philadelphia, Baltimore, and Washington, D.C.
 The service was inaugurated in December 2000, and was an immediate success, operated at a profit and as of 2012, it produced about 25% of Amtrak's total service revenue.
-The Acela lacks a dedicated high-speed rail line which limits its average speed, although it reaches a maximum speed of 150 mph on small sections of its route through Rhode Island and Massachusetts.
+The Acela lacks a dedicated high-speed rail line which limits its average speed; it reaches a maximum speed of 150 mph on small sections of its route through New Jersey, Rhode Island, and Massachusetts.

-The travel time between Washington and New York is 2 hours and 53 minutes (compared to 2 hours and 30 minutes for PRR's nonstop Metroliner in 1969), or an average speed of 82 mph.
+The travel time between Washington and New York is 2 hours and 43 minutes (compared to 2 hours and 30 minutes for PRR's nonstop Metroliner in 1969), or an average speed of 82 mph.
 In September 2019, Amtrak launched a nonstop New York to Washington which completes the trip in 2 hours and 35 minutes for an average speed of 87 mph.
 Schedule between New York and Boston is 3 hours 34 minutes, an average speed of only 63 mph.
 With a 15-minute layover in New York, the entire end-to-end trip averages 68 mph.

-Plans for 2008–2013
+2008–2015

 The largest project for American high-speed rail is the California High-Speed Rail network, which was authorized by voters with Proposition 1A in 2008.
-In August 2013, Tutor Perini signed a $1-billion contract to begin construction of the first phase in 2014.
+In August 2013, the Tutor Perini Corporation signed a $1-billion contract to begin construction of the first phase in 2014.
 Construction began in early 2015.
-In May 2019, President Donald Trump canceled major federal grants which funded the project, worth approximately $929 million US dollars.

 High-speed rail development was a goal of the Obama administration which came into office in January 2009.
 Higher jet fuel prices, congested airports and highways, and increasing airport security rules have combined to make high-speed rail a more attractive option for passengers.
 A study conducted by the International Union of Railways indicated that high-speed trains produced one fifth as much CO2 as automobiles and jet aircraft.
+The American Recovery and Reinvestment Act of 2009 dedicated $8 billion to intercity rail, with priority for high-speed projects.

-In 2012, then-Amtrak president Joseph Boardman proposed a plan to build a dedicated high-speed rail line between Washington, D.C. and Boston.
+In 2012, then-Amtrak president Joseph Boardman proposed a plan to build a dedicated high-speed rail line between Washington, D.C., and Boston.
 He estimated it would cost $151 billion and take more than 25 years to design and build the line.
 The proposed rail line would allow for top speeds of 220 mph.